DETAILED ACTION

 Greyscale

-Mclaughlin, directed to a tobacco containing consumable, teaches (i) a tobacco containing consumable in rod form that can be joined with an aerosol generating article, as shown in Figure 7. (ii) The tobacco containing consumable comprises a distal filter portion (Fig. 1: #1), a mouth-end filter (Fig. 1: #3), and a tobacco derived portion (Fig. 1: #2) is formed between the distal filter portion (Fig. 1: #1) and the mouth-end filter (Fig. 1: #3, [0043]). (iii) The tobacco derived portion (Fig. 1: #2) may comprise tobacco in the form of granules [0034].
+In regards to v., vi., vii., and viii., Mclaughlin, directed to a tobacco containing consumable, teaches (v) a tobacco containing consumable in rod form that can be joined with an aerosol generating article, as shown in Figure 7. (vi) The tobacco containing consumable comprises a distal filter portion (Fig. 1: #1), a mouth-end filter (Fig. 1: #3), and a tobacco derived portion (Fig. 1: #2) is formed between the distal filter portion (Fig. 1: #1) and the mouth-end filter (Fig. 1: #3, [0043]). (vii) The tobacco derived portion (Fig. 1: #2) may comprise tobacco in the form of granules [0034]. (viii) The tobacco derived portion (Fig. 1: #2) may be directly heated by a heat source [0062].
 One of ordinary skill in the art would be motivated to modify the aerosol generating article of Jeong with the consumable of Mclaughlin to lower the risk of inhaling unintended products and lower manufacturing costs [0013].

-Therefore, before the effective filing date of the claimed invention, it would have been obvious for one of ordinary skill in the art to modify the aerosol generating article of modified Jeong to comprise a tobacco rod, wherein the tobacco rod comprises a first filter segment, a second filter segment, and a cavity segment formed by the first filter segment and the second filter segment, and wherein the cavity segment is filled with tobacco granules because both Mclaughlin and Jeong are directed to reducing contamination in smoke delivered to users.
+Therefore, before the effective filing date of the claimed invention, it would have been obvious for one of ordinary skill in the art to modify the aerosol generating article of modified Jeong to comprise a tobacco rod, wherein the tobacco rod comprises a first filter segment, a second filter segment, and a cavity segment formed by the first filter segment and the second filter segment, wherein the cavity segment is filled with tobacco granules, and wherein the heater unit is configured to heat the cavity segment because both Mclaughlin and Jeong are directed to reducing contamination in smoke delivered to users.
 Mclaughlin teaches a tobacco containing consumable with two filters that form a portion containing tobacco granules to lower the risk of inhaling unintended products and lower manufacturing costs [0013] and this merely involves applying a known rod to a known aerosol generating article ready for improvement to yield predictable results.

 PNG